THOMASELOVE/431-data/README.md

 Data and R code repository for PQHS/CRSP/MPHP 431 with Professor Thomas Love at Case Western Reserve University

-### This repository will be continually updated as the semester progresses.

 To obtain all of the data and code in this repository in a single zip file, click on the green button marked Code and click on Download ZIP.
 We **strongly** recommend this approach even if only a few of our data files have changed.

-Or, to download a single .qmd or .csv file, navigate to the `data` folder above, then click on the file you want to download to view its contents, and then in the top right, right click (on Windows, on a Mac, use Control-Click) on the Raw button, and then save the plain text file that results to your computer, while ensuring that your machine doesn't add on a .txt extension.
-Details follow...
+## This repository will be continually updated as the semester progresses.

 ## Detailed steps for downloading individual .csv or .qmd files from Github